fulmicoton/fulmicoton.github.io/_posts/2013-03-17-bayesian_rating.markdown

 Bayesian estimation crash course
 ------------------------------------------

-The usual formula is however a little different and relies on Bayesian estimation.
-Generally speaking, Bayesian estimation really shines on this kind of situation : you want to measure something, but you know you won't have enough data to reach a perfect estimation.

 The big idea is, rather than trying to directly compute our estimate, first we compute a probability distribution describing "what we know" of the value we want to estimate, and then (and only then) we can extract an estimate of this value that fits our purpose.